anakin87/neural-search-pills/pills/sbert.md

 Let's find out what problem they solved and how this relates to Dense Retrieval.

 ## Limits of BERT for sentence embeddings
-- BERT can compare two sentences using a cross-encoder.
+- BERT can compare two sentences using a **cross-encoder**.
 Two sentences are passed to the transformer network that produces an output value between 0 and 1, indicating the similarity of the input sentence pair.
 - This approach takes a long time ⏳ and is unsuitable for practical situations.
 Finding which of Quora's over 40 million questions is the most similar to a new question would take over 50 hours on a modern GPU.
 - Some common practices for extracting sentence-level embeddings from BERT are to average the BERT output layer or take the representation for the \[CLS\] token.
 These common approaches produce pretty poor sentence embeddings, often worse than averaging GloVe embeddings.